marcbux/hiway-chef/README.md

 hiway-chef
 ==========

-Collectd chef recipes for Hiway
+Chef recipes for installing Hi-WAY, its dependencies, and several workflows.